mattvenn/zero-to-asic-www/content/contact.md

 GCC revolutionised compiling, Linux revolutionised computing.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.

-This workshop will allow the opportunity for people to experience creating their own microchips, using free and Open Source tools.
+This workshop will give you the experience creating your own microchip, using free and Open Source tools.

 We will concentrate on digital design.

 # Overview

 ## Format

 * 10 hands-on projects, supported with text guides and over 6 hours of videos.
-* 6 weeks support via discord server and weekly office hours.
+* 6 weeks support via discord server and office hours.
 * Asynchronous - do in your own time.
 * A PCB will be optionally available to buy with ASIC pre-soldered for you - see [FAQ](#faq).
 * High resolution set of digital images of the decapped ASIC - see [FAQ](#faq).
+* Access to the course materials for the lifetime of the course.
 * Course completion certificate.

 ## Prerequisites

 * Basic Linux command line experience helpful.
-* Some Linux exposure helpful.
-* Some programming experience probably helpful.
+* Some programming experience helpful.

-## Cost

-$500.

 # Part 1: MOSFETs and the Skywater130 standard cells